-While insurance for bad drivers is going to cost more than insurance for standard drivers, it’s possible to get affordable car insurance even with a bad driving record.
-If you’re looking for insurance with a bad driving record, do a little quote comparison shopping and take advantage of every possible way to cut costs.
+Even with a less-than-stellar driving record, it’s possible to get affordable car insurance.
+While insurance for bad drivers is going to cost more than insurance for standard drivers, if you’re looking for insurance with a bad driving record, do a little quote comparison shopping and take advantage of every possible way to cut costs.
 Run the numbers, and you may find yourself pleasantly surprised.

 Once you’ve found affordable car insurance, work hard to make that bad driving record a thing of the past.
 Take care to obey the rules of the road and keep your car in good working order.
-Once your violations are no longer part of your record, which usually takes three years, you’ll likely qualify for lower rates.
+You’ll likely qualify for lower rates once your violations are no longer part of your record, which usually takes three years.

 How a Bad Driving Record Affects Your Insurance Rates

-The difference between your insurance rates and a standard driver’s rates depends on the types of violations on your driving record.
+The difference between bad driving record insurance and a standard driver’s rates depends on the types of violations in your driving history.
 Traffic tickets usually stay on a record for three years, but it could be longer depending on your insurer and your state.
 Any accident for which you were at fault will raise premiums: even minor accidents will result in higher payments.
-A speeding conviction can mean paying thousands more in premiums, depending on where you live.
+A speeding conviction can mean paying thousands of dollars more in premiums, depending on where you live.
 Reckless driving violations could potentially double your premium in some areas.

 Arguably the most serious charge, and the one that raises insurance premiums the most, is a conviction for driving under the influence.
 Your state may require that a DUI remain on your record for a decade or more.